ishaandey/covid-19/README.md

 The purpose of this project is to provide basic tools for data cleaning, visualization, and modelling COVID-19 data in Python.

 ## Data Sources
 This project uses live data from the [Johns Hopkins CSSE Data Repository](https://github.com/CSSEGISandData/COVID-19) of global COVID-19 cases, and the [New York Times](https://github.com/nytimes/covid-19-data) data collection for US State and county-level data.
+Testing data is pulled from [The Covid Tracking Project](https://covidtracking.com/), associated with The Atlantic.

 ## Usage
 [data_clean.py](data_clean.py) provides some useful functions to process data from both sources, and begin with a clean dataframe containing daily confirmed case counts for each region.
 Basic examples visualizations are shown [here](covid_viz.ipynb).